gravityforms/gravityformsrestapi/README.md

 unable to do so, please [open a support ticket](https://www.gravityhelp.com/request-support/) instead.

 Issues that are not code-related will be immediately closed, and you will be immediately directed to open a support ticket.

-**This is currently a beta version and should not be run on production sites without a full understanding of the possible risks that may be encountered when running beta software.**

 ## Upgrading to Version 2